-Custodial credit risk (investments).
-Custodial risk is the risk that, in the event of a failure of the counterparty, the College will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
-The College uses U.S. Bank N.A., Treasury Division as the custodial agent for safekeeping of the College's investments.
-U.S.
+Custodial credit risk for investments is the risk that in the event of the failure of the counterparty to a transaction, the College will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
+At June 30, 2022, \$4,652,386 of the College's operating fund investments, held by U.S Bank N.A., in the bank's name as agent for the College, are exposed to custodial credit risk as follows.